sunkuo/redis-message-queue/README.md

 # Redis as Queue - Node.js SDK

-Note: This is A node.js package for regarding redis as a message queue, Based On [redis-as-queue by XadillaX](https://github.com/XadillaX/node-redis-as-queue)
+Note: This is A node.js package for regarding redis as a message queue, npm repo: https://www.npmjs.com/package/redis-message-queue

 ## Installation